-On June 1, 2015, EPA made the determination that the Baltimore, Maryland Moderate Non-Attainment Area (Baltimore NAA) has attained the 2008 8-hour ozone NAAQS for ground-level ozone.
-On October 1, 2015, EPA strengthened the NAAQS for ground-level ozone to 70 parts per billion (ppb), based on extensive scientific evidence about ozone's effects on public health and welfare.
+On October 26, 2015, EPA promulgated a rule (80 Fed.
+Reg.
+65292) strengthening the primary and secondary NAAQS for ground-level ozone to 70 parts per billion (ppb), based on extensive scientific evidence about ozone's effects on public health and welfare.
 The updated standards will improve public health protection, particularly for at-risk groups including children, older adults, people of all ages who have lung diseases such as asthma, and people who are active outdoors, especially outdoor workers.
 They also will improve the health of trees, plants, and ecosystems.
-EPA is currently working on attainment designations for the 2015 ozone NAAQS.
+On June 4, 2018, EPA promulgated a rule (83 Fed.
+Reg.
+25776) establishing attainment designations for the strengthened 2015 primary and secondary NAAQS for ozone.
+The following Maryland counties have been designated Marginal Nonattainment: Anne Arundel, Carroll, Harford, Howard, Cecil, Calvert, Charles, Frederick, Montgomery, Prince George's, Baltimore County, and the City of Baltimore.
+All other Maryland counties have been designated Attainment/Unclassifiable.

-On December 16, 2014, EPA approved Maryland's request to re-designate the Baltimore NAA to "Attainment" for the 1997 annual $PM{2.5}$ NAAQS.
-The Baltimore NAA also attains the 2008 $PM{2.5}$ annual standard and continues to attain that standard.
-The Baltimore NAA includes the following: Anne Arundel, Baltimore, Carroll, Harford, and Howard Counties, and Baltimore City.
+On December 16, 2014, EPA approved Maryland's request to re-designate the Baltimore Non-attainment Area to "Attainment" for the 1997 annual PM{2.5} NAAQS.
+This Area also attains the 2008 PM{2.5} annual standard and continues to attain that standard.
+The Baltimore Attainment Area includes the following: Anne Arundel, Baltimore, Carroll, Harford, and Howard Counties, and Baltimore City.

 On June 30, 2016, the EPA designated portions of Maryland's Anne Arundel County and Baltimore County as non-attainment for the 2010 1-hour SO2 NAAQS (see 2018 Network Plan for details.)
 This designation was based on modeled, not monitored, SO2 concentrations.
 In order to better evaluate actual ambient SO2 concentrations, a source-oriented SO2 monitor was established at Riviera Beach Elementary School as a Special Purpose Monitor on January 12, 2018.
-Details are explained in Section 4.7.3 of this document.
+Details are explained in Section 4.7 of this document.